Knowledge base

 cscript.exe c:\windows\system32\slmgr.vbs -ato

-This guide explains the different actions that it is possible to carry out since the Manager with Public Cloud.
+This guide explains the various actions that can be performed from the Manager with Public Cloud.